 If this is your first time camping, you can gear up with the basics for under $600 or less.
 There are also a number of outdoors stores that rent camping gear.
 Check with your local retailer about costs to rent a camp tent and other gear you may need.

-- For a family of four, I recommend a tent that sleeps six.
+- For a family of four, we recommend a tent that sleeps six.
 You'll appreciate the extra room that a 6-person tent provides.
-For some ideas, here are some Family Tents for under $200.

 - Next, you'll need sleeping bags.
 Since you're probably not camping in cold weather, consider a 3-season bag.
 These are still rated for 30 to 40-degree weather, and if they get too warm at night just unzip the zipper.
 Mom and dad might like the coziness of sleeping bags that zip together.
-Check out these Sleeping Bags under $50.
 If you want to save money on sleeping bags and you are camping in moderate or warmer weather, bring plenty of sheets and blankets instead of buying a sleeping bag.

 - For added comfort and insulation from the cold ground, you might consider putting a pad under your sleeping bag.
-You can find Sleeping Pads under $30.
+You can find sleeping pads for under $30.
 Again, save money on a sleeping bag and make your own comfortable bedding with blankets.
 Keep in mind that there may be rocks and pinecones and you'll want to clear as much out from under your tent before setting up your bed.

 The Bottom Line